Daniel-Ros/OOP2/README.md

 > you will have to change the B1.json C2.csv to a building/calls of you choice

-or use the python script that runs all the results:
+or use the python script that runs all the combination of building/calls that are in the correct folders:

     git clone https://github.com/Daniel-Ros/OOP2.git
     python3 run_all.py